erosson/cooking.erosson.org/src/index.md

 This is my deliberately simple cooking website.

-I'm making lots of cakes these days!
-[Photos of my cakes are here](https://mastodon.social/@erosson); it's like my only social media
+I'm making lots of cakes these days! <a rel="me" href="https://mastodon.social/@erosson">Photos of my cakes are here</a>; it's like my only social media

 ### Baking